-Biochemical profilewhich may reveal hypercalcemia (high blood calcium levels), hyperphosphatemia (high blood phosphate levels), and azotemia (high urea levels in the blood).
+- Biochemical profile which may reveal hypercalcemia (high blood calcium levels), hyperphosphatemia (high blood phosphate levels), and azotemia (high urea levels in the blood).
 Elevated BUN (blood, urea, nitrogen) levels can indicate kidney failure.

-Echocardiogram (ECG) to evaluate the heart.
+- Echocardiogram (ECG) to evaluate the heart.

 Treatment is aimed at lowering serum calcium levels, increasing urinary calcium excretion and decreasing absorption of calcium via the intestines.
 This may include:

-Phosphate binders to decrease phosphate levels.
+- Phosphate binders to decrease phosphate levels in the blood.

-Stop supplementation immediately.
+- Stop supplementation immediately.

-IV fluids to treat and correct dehydration if necessary.
+- IV fluids to treat and correct dehydration if necessary.

-Reduce serum calcium by flushing it out of the body.
-This may be accomplished by diuresis (facilitation of increased urine output) with normal saline solution.
+- Reduce serum calcium by flushing it out of the body, this may be accomplished by diuresis (facilitation of increased urine output) with normal saline solution.